-- Heritage assets relating to housing after 1500.
-These assets include a large number of listed houses in the historic centres of Northam and Appledore. - Religious sites and buildings. - 6.31 Although the HER describes their significance, many of these heritage assets are not scheduled or protected by any other designation such as Conservation Areas.
-Nor is there any Parish History of Northam to place the assets in historical context.
-They are therefore vulnerable to development that would harm their significance and/or setting, and the historic environment of Northam Parish. - 6.32 The NDAT Local Plan seeks to protect and enhance heritage assets through Policy ST15: Conserving Heritage Assets.
-The policy also seeks to identify and protect locally important buildings that contribute to local character and identity.
-The Northam Neighbourhood Plan recognises the importance of protecting and enhancing heritage assets to achieve its vision of sustainable development in environmental terms.
-It is considered that the protection and enhancement of heritage assets also contributes to strong communities by ensuring links to the past and community pride whilst offering tourism benefits. - 6.33 Policy HER1 supports NDAT Local Plan Policy ST15, whilst taking into account Northam's uniquely rich heritage by enhancing the protection ST15 offers to the significance and setting of otherwise unlisted heritage assets considered to be of especial local importance.
-These Heritage assets are listed in Northam Parish List of Locally Important Heritage Assets (NPLLHA) in Appendix 3 - 6.34 The list is based on a standard set of selection criteria based on Historic England advice in the publication: Local Heritage Listing: Identifying and Conserving Local Heritage (EDITORIAL NOTE ADD FOOTNOTE).
-Appendix 3 includes detailed justifications for each of the heritage assets listed based on these criteria. - 6.35 In order to support the on-going work of assessing the significance of heritage assets, it is intended that the list will be reviewed and if necessary amended on a regular basis.
-It is intended the on-going review process will stimulate continuing community engagement in the Neighbourhood Plan.
+- 6.33 Policy HER1 supports NDAT Local Plan Policy ST15, whilst considering Northam's uniquely rich heritage by enhancing the protection ST15 offers to the significance and setting of otherwise unlisted heritage assets considered to be of especial local importance.
+These Heritage assets are listed in Northam Parish List of Locally Important Heritage Assets (NPLLHA) in Appendix 6. - 6.34 The list is based on a standard set of selection criteria based on Historic England advice in the publication: Local Heritage Listing: Identifying and Conserving Local Heritage.
+Appendix 6 includes detailed justifications for each of the heritage assets listed based on these criteria and the location of the heritage assets are identified on maps N4(a) and (b). - 6.35 To support the on-going work of assessing the significance of heritage assets, it is intended that the list will be reviewed and if necessary, amended on a regular basis.
+It is intended the ongoing review process will stimulate continuing community engagement in the Neighbourhood Plan.
 To further this process, the evidence base of this Plan includes a list of candidate sites for future inclusion in the NPLLHA.
-All of the candidate sites meet the criteria for inclusion.
-Additional A assets identified by historical research and/or archaeology as meeting the criteria for inclusion may be added to the list at this review.
-At the same time heritage assets that have since received other protective designations may be removed from the list.
+All candidate sites meet the criteria for inclusion.
+Additional assets identified by historical research and/or archaeology as meeting the criteria for inclusion may be added to the NPLLHA at this review.
+At the same time heritage assets that have since received other protective designations may be removed from the NPLLHA.
 It is the intention that the Northam Parish List will eventually form part of a Local Heritage List produced by Torridge District Council. - 6.36 In the first round of consultation for the NNP respondents voted heritage and green spaces second in importance out of eleven options listed.
 In the second round of consultation heritage and green spaces came first out of seven options listed.
-Public consultation in spring 2019 showed strong support for this policy.
+Public consultation in spring 2019 showed strong support for this policy. - 6.37 The Parish of Northam is home to a rich and diverse range of habitats, wild plant and animal species.
+The Joint Landscape Character Assessment for Torridge and North Devon Districts assesses the biodiversity of the Parish as follows: - Northam Burrows is Landscape Character Type 4F Dunes.
+This area is notable for speciesrich grassland, wildflowers and scrub and supports numerous species.
+Northam Burrows covers 253 hectares.
+It is a Site of Scientific Special Interest and part of the North Devon Coast AONB. - The remainder of the rural area of Northam Parish is Landscape Character Type 5B Undulating Coastal Farmland.
+A network of woodlands and hedges provide biodiversity in this area, and there is some isolated scrub, and unimproved grassland.
+Adjoining the coast there are maritime grasslands, wet flushes, and broken scrub.